This information explains what to expect before, during, and after your bone marrow harvesting at MSK.

 Your procedure will be done in the operating room at Memorial Hospital (MSK’s main hospital).

-You’ll get general anesthesia (medication that makes you sleep) before your procedure starts.
+You’ll get general anesthesia (medicine that makes you sleep) before your procedure starts.
 Once you’re asleep, your doctors will position your body so they can reach your harvest site(s).
 If your harvest site is the back of your hip, they’ll move you so that you’re lying on your stomach.

 Once you’re in the right position, 2 doctors will put a needle through your skin and into the harvest site(s) to take out the bone marrow.
 They’ll do this a few times to collect enough marrow.